QBladeOcean/QBladeOceanDocs/docs/source/src/user/interfaces/inloop.rst

 :code:`double dimensions, int gridPoints,double length, double dT, char *turbulenceClass,` :code:`char *turbulenceType, int seed, double vertInf, double horInf, bool removeFiles = false)`

 	This function allows to define and add a turbulent windfield (using TurbSim) to the simulation.
-If a turbulent windfield is used the function *setPowerLawWind()* has no effect.
+If a turbulent windfield is used the function :code:`setPowerLawWind()` has no effect.
 It uses the following parameters:

 	* windspeed: the mean windspeed at the reference height [m/s]
 	* refheight: the reference height [m]